 On the Cheap Listings

-On the Cheap listings are compiled by Soojin Chang.
-Submit items for the listings at email@example.com.
-For further information on how to submit items for the listings, see Picks.
+On the Cheap listings compiled by Cortney Clift.
+Submit items at email@example.com.
+For further information on how to submit items for listings, see Picks.

 Most Commented On

 - Palestinians are also Christian you know - May 23, 2013

 - Love how we pay to have an - May 23, 2013

 - Of course it does because - May 23, 2013

 - Wrong, 8 Washington is public land - May 23, 2013